Lucasfb/adventofcode2022/Things I Learned from Advent of Code 2022 in Rust.md

 * Implementing try_from() and from_str(), to parse structs we create
 * The matches! macro
 * Collecting a vector as a trick to avoid dealing with Result
+## Day 3
+* Double check if you really know the alphabet
+* Filling lots of data manually is error prone